-Purpose: The Day Treatment Psychotherapist (DTP) provides therapeutic support and interventions designed to optimize a child’s emotional and behavioral functioning in the Therapeutic Preschool/Day Treatment setting.
-By providing 1:1 support for a child in need of immediate emotional stabilization, the DTP can diffuse, via de-escalation, and process, via debriefing, the situation and help the child return to his/her group activities.
-The DTP teaches and encourages the children to express needs and emotions verbally.
-Functional strategies, which replace aggressive behaviors, are reinforced, as treatment interventions support the acquisition of adaptive behaviors for children experiencing intense emotional and behavioral challenges.
-The DTP is a full-time member of the preschool staff, and is integrated into all of the preschool activities and team responsibilities, including on-call supervision of the aftercare staff of the day treatment program, as scheduled.
-The DTP provides individual and/or family psychotherapy for up to eight day treatment students.
-The DTP reports to and is supervised by the Program Manager of Our Little Academy Therapeutic Preschool program.
+The Day Treatment Psychotherapist (DTP) provides therapeutic support and interventions designed to optimize a child’s emotional and behavioral functioning in the Day Treatment setting.
+The DTP is a full-time member of the treatment team, and is integrated into all of the therapeutic activities and team responsibilities.
+The DTP provides individual psychotherapy for up to eight day treatment students.
+The DTP reports to and is supervised by the Program Manager of Our Little Academy Day Treatment.

-- At least three years of experience in providing therapeutic services, including individual, family, group psychotherapy, and/or behavioral interventions, to emotionally and behaviorally disordered young children and their families.
+- At least three years of experience in providing therapeutic services, including individual, family, group psychotherapy, and/or behavioral interventions, to the emotionally and behaviorally disordered young children and their families.
+Experience working in a school/classroom setting highly preferred.

 - A master’s degree in the mental health field of clinical social work or psychology.

-- A licensed mental health professional, LCSW or Licensed Psychologist.
+- A licensed mental health professional, LPC, LCSW or Licensed Psychologist.

 - Knowledge of crisis management, de-escalation, and debriefing techniques, and the implementation of positive behavioral strategies.